 Workers and managers truant after the Super Bowl

 Overall, 1 in 10 workers were expected to miss the day of work immediately following Super Bowl Sunday in 2021, when the Tampa Bay Buccaneers defeated the Kansas City Chiefs in Super Bowl 55.
 An estimated 20% of employees ages 18 to 34 missed work after the NFL’s championship game last year.

 Even those with authority are often truant after the Super Bowl.
 An estimated 29% of people who identify as a manager or boss with the authority to approve time off say they missed work the next day.

 Workers typically miss the day after the Super Bowl claiming fatigue, nausea and hangovers.
 In the “Super Bowl 55 Fever Sidelines Employees” studycommissioned by The Workforce Institute at Kronos, about 40% of those surveyed said being tired from staying up late watching the game was the main reason they called in sick the next day.
 Additionally, 34% of those ages 21 and overstated that drinking too much was a key factor in their unplanned absence.

 Did you know?
 About 35% of managers have missed work or shown up late on Super Bowl Monday at least once in their career.

-“Both employees and their bosses continue to play hooky the day after The Big Game," said Joyce Maroney, executive director, The Workforce Institute at Kronos.
-"Yet many younger employees report feeling more anxious about this Monday than any other Monday of the year, suggesting they do not feel comfortable having an open and honest conversation with their manager.
+“Both employees and their bosses continue to play hooky the day after the big game,” said Joyce Maroney, founder of The Workforce Institute at Kronos, in a statement published alongside the study.
+“Yet many younger employees report feeling more anxious about this Monday than any other Monday of the year, suggesting they do not feel comfortable having an open and honest conversation with their manager.